 QR codes have evolved into a global standard for convenient access to online content.
 They’ve made the intricate processes of document retrieval a thing of the past.

 With a Google Forms QR code at your disposal, you can effortlessly share, collect feedback, schedule appointments, and much more.
 It’s time to unlock the QR-coded possibilities for your Google Forms.

 What is Google Forms QR Code?
 (Static vs Dynamic)

 QR code stands for ‘Quick Response Code’ and is a 2-D barcode type.
-Google Form QR code is a normal QR code that links to a google form of your selection.
-With the help of QR code google forms, users can scan it and provide feedback, give tests, or register for an event.
+Google Form QR code is a normal QR code that links to a Google form of your selection.
+With the help of the QR code Google Forms, users can scan it and provide feedback, give tests, or register for an event.

 Static vs Dynamic QR Codes

 QR Codes are everywhere!
 But do you know that QR codes are of two different types?!

 “Static QR code: Static QR code means that the URL once generated cannot be edited or overwritten in the future.
 It can store information that is uneditable and untrackable.

 Static QR Code is of much use in instances where the information is one-time or it is a one-off campaign.
 You can create different types of static QR codes like email QR codes, website QR codes, or wifi QR codes.